leuraph/p1afempy/README.md

 - [ ] `solveLaplace0.m`
 - [ ] `solveLaplace1.m`

-Also, this repo includes some functionalities that were not provided in the original MATLAB code.
+Also, this repo includes some functionalities that were not provided in the original MATLAB code:
-The most important of which is the assembly of the mass matrix, which is implemented along the same lines as the assembly of the stiffness matrix.
+- Assembly of Mass Matrix along the same lines as assembly of stiffness matrix.
+- Linear Interpolation of values on coordinates onto new nodes after refinement.
+- Red refinement algorithm, where (yet) only a single element can be marked.

 ## Data structures